 Rufus Purdy, Editor

 A former travel, food and lifestyle journalist, Rufus’s work has been published in The Times, The Guardian, The Observer, The Financial Times, Condé Nast Traveller and The Sunday Times Travel Magazine, among others.
 Before joining Curtis Brown Creative in 2012, he was editor of Family Traveller magazine (for which he was shortlisted for ‘Launch of the Year’ at the 2014 BSME Awards) and – from 2007 and 2009 – edited the Mr & Mrs Smith guidebooks and website.
-Away from the agency, he also runs boutique-publishing company Bristlebird Books and has completed a novel.
-He is interested in working with new, exciting writers via the Curtis Brown Creative courses and other events.
+He has completed a novel and is interested in working with new, exciting writers via the Curtis Brown Creative courses and other events.